jasonong/jasonong/README.md

 I'm purposed driven and work hard towards my goal.
 I enjoy helping people reach their dreams.
 I don't work for money but see it as a necessary tool to get things done.
 I believe one doesn't need a lot of money to be happy and free but rather having a debt free lifestyle.
 I make decisions based on people and not over products/objects/events.
 I believe in God and am counting on Him to lead the way.

 If you're gotten this far, thanks for reading.
 Would love to know you better.
-Feel free to contact me at <velvetpd@gmail.com> or [my twitter] (http://twitter.com/jasonong).
+Feel free to contact me at <velvetpd@gmail.com> or at [my twitter handle] (http://twitter.com/jasonong).
 I'm pretty responsive by email.
 If I don't please understand that I might be busy and will take a while.